imanuelcostigan/OldFinancialMarkets.jl/doc/indices.rst

 Many financial derivatives' cash flows are referenced or fixed to well-defined, and occasionally infamous indices.
 For example, the London Inter-Bank Offer Rate (`LIBOR`_) and the WM/Reuters spot FX rates are used to determine (a.k.a. fix) cash flows on **trillions** of dollars worth of notional derivative exposures.

-FinMarkets.jl represents indices as a set of conventions which define how they are to be used.
+FinancialMarkets.jl represents indices as a set of conventions which define how they are to be used.
 The abstract supertype ``Index`` is extended according to the type of index.

 Interest rate indices
 -------------------------------------------------------------------------------